kowainik/summoner/README.md

 The data you could input:

-`Default project owner` — github user name
+`Default Github username` — GitHub username

 `Default name` — full name

-`Default email address` — email adress
+`Default email address` — email address

 If you won't fill in this fields the valid default values will be used instead.